Success Stories

 When you craft the IDP, place review measures, or checkpoints in it.
 Incorporating scope for feedback ensures IDP isn’t forgotten.
 Set up IDP progress review meetings as part of your monthly 1:1s with your employees, so that they have time to work on their goals, and daily job duties without having to juggle between the two.

-How to implement IDP right?
+How to implement development plans

 Your IDP will consider multiple factors including experiences, education, etc, and is an iterative process in itself.
 Here’s how you can implement it:

-1. Time the IDP process right
+5. Time the IDP process right

 Many organizations carry out IDP as part of the annual review process or merge it into performance evaluation, which is not the ideal way to go about it.
 Individual development planning is a whole other exercise that’s more frequent and relevant to everyday work than performance reviews.